← Back to 史記

 使紿 使 使 使使 使 紿 使

-Yang Xin already returned, Han sent Wang Wu, and chanyu again sweet good words, wanted much get Han wealth objects, deceived told Wang Wu: "I want enter Han see emperor, face mutually agreed be brothers."
+After Yang Xin returned, the Han sent Wang Wu.
+The chanyu again used sweet words, hoping to obtain more Han goods, and deceived Wang Wu by saying, "I wish to enter Han territory, see the Son of Heaven, and make a face-to-face covenant as brothers."
 Wang Wu returned and reported to the Han court, and the Han built a residence for the chanyu in Chang'an.
-Xiongnu said: "Not get Han noble person envoy, I not with sincere speak."
+The Xiongnu said, "Unless we receive an envoy who is a Han noble, we will not speak with him sincerely."
 The Xiongnu sent one of their nobles to the Han, but he fell ill.
 The Han provided medicine and attempted to cure him, but he died nonetheless.
-And Han sent Lu Chongguo wore two thousand shi seal ribbon went envoy, because sent his funeral, thick buried value several thousand jin, said "this Han noble person".
+The Han sent Lu Chongguo as envoy wearing the seal and ribbon of a two-thousand-shi official.
+Since they were escorting his funeral, they gave him a rich burial worth several thousand jin, saying, "This is a Han noble."
 The chanyu, believing the Han had killed his noble envoy, detained Lu Chongguo and refused to let him return.
 As for all his promises, the chanyu had merely been stringing Wang Wu along with empty words; he had no real intention of visiting the Han or sending his heir as a hostage.
-Thereupon the Xiongnu repeatedly sent raiding parties to harass the frontier.
+The Xiongnu then repeatedly sent raiding parties to harass the frontier.
 The Han then appointed Guo Chang as General for Subduing the Hu and stationed him along with the Marquis of Zhuoye east of Shuofang to guard against Xiongnu incursions.
 Lu Chongguo was held among the Xiongnu for three years before the chanyu died.

 49